greydevv/django-allbymyself/README.md

 ]
 ```

-You can then access your object in your templates, like any other piece of context:
+You can then access your object in your templates like any other piece of context:
 ```
 <h1>{{ site_settings.site_title }}</h1>
 ```